COVID 19

 • Follow iHealthFacts on Twitter and Facebook

-• Received continued funding from the HRB and HSE
+• Received continued funding from the HRB and HSE until 2024.

 • Eight volunteers with Evidence Aid, an international humanitarian organisation, who contributed to a large effort toward producing and translating over evidence summaries.